-If your primary financing options do not fully cover your program costs, alternative financing options can help bridge that financial gap.
+If your primary financing option does not fully cover your program costs, alternative financing options can help bridge that financial gap.
+Private loan programs are convenient, affordable and easy to use.

-- There are alternative loans provided by private lenders. - The rate may be variable and the loan approved and origination fees may be based on credit - Repayment terms may vary based on lender programs. - Student may apply on their own or with a co-borrower.
+- There are alternative loans provided by private lenders. - The interest rate is variable and the loan approved and origination fees are based on credit. - Repayment terms may vary based on lender programs. - Student may apply on their own or with a co-borrower.